briandrum/codes.forchagrin.com/_chapters/chapter-1152-hillside-protection.md

 that is required and specified by this chapter.

-12. _(l)_ "Impervious surface" means roads, buildings and structures as defined in [Section 1107.05][CF Section 1107.05] of the Planning and Zoning Code, tennis courts, roofs, driveways, sidewalks, pools, patios, pool decks, decks, parking lots and other similar surfaces.
+12. _(l)_ "Impervious surface" means roads, buildings and structures as defined in [Section 1107.05][CFCO 1107.05] of the Planning and Zoning Code, tennis courts, roofs, driveways, sidewalks, pools, patios, pool decks, decks, parking lots and other similar surfaces.